Yolgie/linz.community/docs/epics/epic2-deployment-infrastructure.md

 ## Definition of Done

-- [ ] Local development environment runs with single command
+- [ ] Local development environment runs PocketBase with single command
-- [ ] CI/CD pipeline automatically tests and deploys code
+- [ ] CI/CD pipeline automatically tests and deploys
 - [ ] Production environment accessible via HTTPS
-- [ ] Database backups run automatically and are tested
+- [ ] SQLite database backups run automatically and are tested
 - [ ] Basic monitoring alerts infrastructure team of issues
 - [ ] All infrastructure is documented and reproducible
-- [ ] New developers can set up and deploy within 30 minutes
+- [ ] New developers can set up and deploy within 15 minutes
 - [ ] VPS hosting confirmed and configured
 - [ ] Testing strategy defined and implemented
-- [ ] Zero-downtime deployment capability (nice-to-have for v2)
+- [ ] PocketBase admin UI accessible for data management